chef/chef-web-docs/content/reusable/md/node_types.md

 <tbody>
 <tr class="odd">
 <td><p><img src="/images/icon_node_type_server.svg" class="align-center" width="130" alt="" /></p></td>
-<td>A physical node is typically a server or a virtual machine, but it can be any active device attached to a network that is capable of sending, receiving, and forwarding information over a communications channel.
+<td>A physical node is typically a server or a virtual machine, but it can be any active device attached to a network that's capable of sending, receiving, and forwarding information over a communications channel.
 In other words, a physical node is any active device attached to a network that can run a Chef Infra Client and also allow that Chef Infra Client to communicate with a Chef Infra Server.</td>
 </tr>
 <tr class="even">
 <td><p><img src="/images/icon_node_type_cloud_public.svg" class="align-center" width="130" alt="" /></p></td>